imgly/pesdk-cordova-demo/README.md

 To run the example app that comes with this repository you need to execute the following commands from the root folder:
 ```
 $ make
-$ cp LICENSE_ANDROID example/platforms/android/assets
+$ cp example/LICENSE_ANDROID example/platforms/android/assets
 ```
 These add the iOS and Android platforms to the example app, install the `pesdk` plugin from the current directory and finally adds the required licenses for the PhotoEditor SDK.

+Furthermore you need to add the LICENSE_IOS file to the Xcode project by opening [PESDKDemo.xcworkspace](example/platforms/ios/PESDKDemo.xcworkspace) and dragging the license file into Xcodes sidebar.

-To run the Android and iOS samples simply execute `cordova run android` or `cordova run ios` from the `example` subfolder.
+To run the Android and iOS samples you can then simply execute `cordova run android` or `cordova run ios` from the `example` subfolder.
 If the Android app crashes upon launch you most likely forgot the `cp LICENSE_ANDROID...` command mentioned above.

 After you change source code in the native Android/Xcode IDE, make sure to **commit your changes back to the root folder** or you might overwrite your work!